-You have the right to get an easy-to-understand summary about a health plan’s benefits and coverage.
+You have the right to an easy-to-understand summary about a health plan’s benefits and coverage.

-Insurance companies and group health plans must provide you with:
+Insurance companies and job-based health plans must provide you with:

 A short, plain-language Summary of Benefits and Coverage (SBC)

 A Uniform Glossary of terms used in health coverage and medical care